 Mishing Tribe

-The Ali-Aye-Ligang Festival celebrates sowing season, with dance, music, and shared meals of rice, fish, and pork.
+You can participate in Ali-Aye-Ligang Festival celebration of the Mising community which take place in the month of February.
+The festival celebrated sowing season, with dance, music, and shared meals of rice, fish, and pork.

 What travelers experience: